-- ✓ Look for warnings or errors produced by the SNMP Sensor in the event log (details on page 41). - ✓ Ensure that you have correctly configured the SNMP Sensor.
-Each configuration field is described in depth in this chapter. - ✓ Event log error "License key not compatible with the existing server" can be fixed by sending the string from Configuration " Servers " [SNMP Sensor server] " Hardware Key to sales@andrisoft.com. - ✓ Verify if the Console can reach the device by clicking the [OIDs and Tests] button from the SNMP Sensor Configuration window, then press [Query Device].

-- ✓ Permit the server to contact the SNMP device, by configuring its ACL. - ✓ If Sensor graphs are very spiky, increase the Polling Interval value. - ✓ Make sure you are running the latest version of the software from Help " Software Updates.
+- ✓ Look for warnings or errors produced by the SNMP Sensor in the event log (details on page 34). - Ensure that you have correctly configured the SNMP Sensor.
+Each configuration field is described in depth in this chapter. - ✓ The event log error "License key not compatible with the existing server" can be fixed by sending the string from Configuration " Servers " [SNMP Sensor server] " Hardware Key to sales@andrisoft.com. - Verify if the Console can reach the device by clicking the <OIDs and Tests> button from the SNMP Sensor Configuration window, then press <Query Device>. - Permit the server to contact the SNMP device, by configuring its ACL. - ✓ If Sensor graphs are very spiky, increase the Polling Interval value. - ✓ Make sure you are running the latest version of the software.